 When the flakes start flying, get set up to make your very own sparkling, indoor snowflakes.
 Or maybe you live among the palm tress and dream of gently falling snow.
-Either way our beautiful crystal snowflakes are easy to make!
+Either way our beautiful crystal snowflake ornaments are easy to make!
 You can enjoy your crystal snowflake ornaments all winter long with our simple borax crystal growing recipe!
-A classic science activity for homemade kid’s STEM!
+We love winter science activities for kids.

 CRYSTAL SNOWFLAKE ORNAMENTS!

-These crystal snowflakes and icicle ornaments are a set it up and forget about it kind of science experiment!
+These crystal snowflakes made with borax are a set it up and forget about it kind of science experiment!
 Explore snowflake design with our updated snowflakes below!

 NOTE: If you rather not use borax powder to grow crystals, check out our salt crystal snowflakes.
-This winter science activity is perfect the youngest scientist!
+This winter science activity is perfect for the youngest scientist!

 CRYSTAL SNOWFLAKE ORNAMENTS